mongodb/docs/source/includes/list-table-cluster-http-response.rst

      - integer
      - The number of :ref:`analytics nodes <analytics-nodes-overview>` in the region.
-Analytics nodes are useful for handling analytic data such as reporting queries.
+Analytics nodes are useful for handling analytic data such as reporting queries from |bic|.
 Analytics nodes are read-only, and can never become the :term:`primary`.

    * - ``replicationSpecs``
      - array of documents